 AMFA proudly contributes and engages talks related to the CARES Act, and we are continuing to advocate for our craft in COVID-19 related discussions and the recent bill of CARES Act PSP Extension.
 We encourage members to monitor recent and secure Legislative Updates page of the AMFA National website for more details.

-AMFA representatives have been in regular communication and taking guidance from the CDC to ensure we are taking effective steps to combat the significant challenges posed by this pandemic.
-We have been actively involved to ensure all three airlines adhere to workplace cleaning protocols in accordance with CDC guidelines, and we continue to urge you to utilize PPE, practice social distancing, adhere to any company policy on wearing masks while performing your job, and remember, safety is always the priority.
-Please follow the CDC recommendations and guidelines.
+Our Local Safety & Standards Chairman continue to be actively involved system-wide to reinforce adherence to workplace cleaning protocols in accordance with CDC guidelines, and we continue to urge you to utilize PPE, practice social distancing, adhere to any company policy on wearing masks while performing your job, and remember, safety is always the number one priority.
+Please continue to follow the CDC recommendations and guidelines.
 If you have any questions or concerns about COVID-19 safety procedures or protocols, please contact your Local Safety and Standards Chairman.

 I am happy and encouraged to announce AMFA recently filed with the National Mediation Board (NMB) on behalf of the Alaska Airlines Maintenance Controllers, and we received a docket number on July 14, 2020, for the NMB to perform a further review and investigation on accretion representation for this work group.
 It has been a goal and objective of this NEC to grow AMFA and continue to promote and raise the recognition and relevance of our craft.
 As we are continuing to raise the standards in pay and benefits to compensate for being highly skilled individuals, we are dedicated to progress commercial aviation and to the ceaseless vigilance of safety of flight by the practice of quality aircraft maintenance.